DAMS: Formula 3000/GP2/FIA Formula 2

-For the 2022 season the team stayed with Nissany for another season and hired Japanese rookie Ayumu Iwasa.
+For the 2022 season, the team stayed with Nissany for another season and hired Japanese rookie Ayumu Iwasa.
+2022 was seen as an improvement for DAMS, as they finished 6th in the Teams' Championship.
+They scored a total of 2 wins (both scored by Iwasa), and 161 points (141 for Iwasa, who finished 5th in the Drivers' Championship; and 20 for Nissany, who finished 19th.)

+For the 2023 season, the team stuck with Iwasa for his second year in the category, and hired Monegasque rookie Arthur Leclerc from Prema's Formula 3 team.

 A1 Grand Prix, Formula Renault and Formula E

 In the 2003 and 2004 seasons, DAMS took part in the Formula Renault V6 Eurocup, which they won that same year with Argentinian José María López.
 In 2005 the team entered the World Series by Renault.
 Since 2005, DAMS joined the GP2 Series but also the A1 Grand Prix where it serviced three teams.

 Driot is one of the owners of the A1 Team France.
 DAMS also managed A1 Team Switzerland, A1 Team Mexico and later A1 Team South Africa in the A1 Grand Prix championships.
 With A1 Team France, DAMS was the first winner of the series winning 13 of the 22 races including in the 2005–06 season.

 For the 2007–08 season, A1 Team France and South Africa collaborated closely to finalize the car like it was previously done with A1 Team Switzerland.

 The team joined the new Formula E championship in 2014 under the name e.dams, with collaboration from Alain Prost.
 Sébastien Buemi was runner-up in the inaugural season and champion in 2015–16, having claimed 8 wins and 13 podiums in 23 races.
 Nicolas Prost finished sixth and third respectively, claiming three wins.
 In the 2016–17 season, the team clinched their third straight constructors' title but Buemi lost the title to Lucas di Grassi at the final round in Montreal.
 Buemi also had to miss the New York City rounds due to commitments in the World Endurance Championship and was replaced by Pierre Gasly.